 |Mandatory||Federal/Non-Federal||Cost Share Funder(s) and|

 If BUMCBoston University Medical Campus: School Dean

 If CRC: VP Research

 C. Award Set Up for non Training Grants:

 If the grant is awarded by the sponsor, a Notice of Award (NoA) is received by the Office of Sponsored Programs and serves as the starting point for the set-up of the award.
-For mandatory and voluntary committed cost share, Research Operations Systems & Analytics (ROSA), in conjunction with Post Award Financial Operations (Post Award Financial Operations PAFO assists faculty and ...), will create a cost share account to be housed in the 950xxxxxxx / 955xxxxxxx series.
-With all new cost share accounts, fringe will be calculated and tracked within Boston University’s financial system.
+For mandatory and voluntary committed cost share, Research Operations Systems & Analytics (ROSA), in conjunction with Post Award Financial Operations (PAFOSponsored Programs (SP)- Post Award SP- Post Award assist...), will create a cost share account to be housed in the 950xxxxxxx / 955xxxxxxx series.
+With all new cost share accounts, fringe will be calculated and tracked within SAPBoston University’s financial system.
 Fringe will be visible via Business Warehouse Reports in Sponsored Class 03 Fringe; departments should ensure they budget accordingly.

 Please note that for mandatory and voluntary committed cost share, account numbers may be issued on an annual basis per terms and conditions of the award.
 Some funding agencies require annual segregation of funding, so new account numbers will need to be issued each year to capture that requirement.

 The transfer of approved cost share funds will be overseen by PAFO, in conjunction with the Budget Office and the Office of VP for Research.
 Over the course of each fiscal year staff will work with department research/grant administrators to track and transfer cost share committed by both Departments/Deans, as well as centrally from the Office of VP for Research budget.
 PAFO will report all cost sharing to sponsored funding agencies as required.

 D. Award Set Up for Training Grants: